 3 BASIC RIGHTS OF WORKERS IN ONTARIO-WHAT YOU MUST KNOW

 Every person employed in Ontario has the right to work in a safe environment.
 The Occupational Health and Safety Act (“the Act”) has established safety procedures for employees in the workplace and entitled them to three fundamental rights.
 These includes the right to know about workplace health and safety hazards, the right to participate in making decisions about workplace health and safety and the right to refuse work in an unsafe environment.
+Our wrongful dismissal lawyer Stacey R. Ball has compiled a list if worker rights you should be aware of, in Ontario.

 Right to Know